Jalal82/AsusCtrl/README.md

 ./install.sh
 ```

-Then add the widget to your panel: Right-click panel → Add Widgets → Search "ASUS TUF Control"
+Then add the widget to your panel: Right-click panel → Add Widgets → Search "AsusCtrl"

 ---